wdporter/acim/src/more/course-thought-system/readme.md

 The world becomes happier and healthier and more full of light.

-We call this healed existence the “real world” because it is closer to reality.
+We call this healed existence the <q>real world</q> because it is closer to reality.

 ---